-The factors in Section 16.26(b) set out those interests that the Department of Justice must be most careful in protecting.
+The factors in Section 16.26(b) set out those interests that the Department of Justice must prioritize protecting.
 To some degree they parallel the exemptions from mandatory disclosure set forth in the Freedom of Information Act (5 U.S.C.
 552(b)).
 The factors are:

 - Disclosure would violate a statute, such as the income tax laws, 26 U.S.C.
 6103 and 7213, or a rule of procedure, such as the grand jury secrecy rule, Federal Rules of Criminal Procedure 6(e);